Hessian Aware Quantization of Spiking Neural Networks: Experiments and Results

 Table~\ref{tab:trace} shows the Hessian trace of each layer after 20 epochs of full precision training.
 The Hessian trace increased from L1 to L3, with 4 orders of magnitude difference.
 However, there was only 1 order of magnitude difference between L2 and L3, indicating relatively equal sensitivity to weight perturbation between these two layers.
 This increasing trend of Hessian trace is compatible with the trend of the accuracy of each layer's local classifier, which also increased from L1 to L3.

-Table~\ref{tab:accuracy} shows the accuracy of the final layer after fine tuning the network with layer-wise bit-precision quantization, and the corresponding size of the network parameters after the quantization.
-One surprising observation is that assigning a 16-bit-precision for each layer only lowered the accuracy by 0.1\%, while reducing the network size by 50\%.
+Table~\ref{tab:accuracy} shows the e accuracy of the final layer after fine tuning the network with layer-wise bit-precision quantization, and the corresponding size of the network parameters after the quantization.
+One surprising observation is that assigning a 16-bit-precision for each layer did not lower the accuracy at all, while reducing the network size by 50\%.
 This shows that full precision arithmetic is not needed.
-As expected, the accuracy dropped when lowering the bit-precision of all 3 layers from 16 to 8 and 4 bits, from 98.1\% to 96.4\% and 80.1\% respectively.
+As expected, the accuracy dropped when lowering the bit-precision of all 3 layers from 16 to 8 and 4 bits, from 98.1\% to 96.3\% and 81.1\% respectively.
 We also compared the accuracy when using a layer-wise bit-precision, with a (16, 8) and (8, 4) bit combination.
 As indicated by the Hessian trace shown on table~\ref{tab:trace}, we expected assigning L1 with a low bit-precision to have the least impact to accuracy, followed by L2 and L3.
-This was confirmed by the results, with the accuracy dropping from 98.1\% to 97.8\% and 97.5\% as we moved an 8-bit quantizer from L1 to L3 in a 16-bit network.
-The same observation was found when moving a 4-bit quantizer from L1 to L3 in an 8-bit network, with the accuracy dropping from 95.6\% to 94.2\% and 93.3\%.

-Finally we quantized the first two layers of the network with lower bit-precision, and found that the (8, 8, 16) combination provided a good balance between accuracy and network size, with the accuracy dropping by only 0.2\% while the network size was reduced by 58\%.
+This was confirmed by the results, with the accuracy dropping from 98.0\% to 97.9\% and 97.6\% as we moved an 8-bit quantizer from L1 to L3 in a 16-bit network.
+The same observation was found when moving a 4-bit quantizer from L1 to L3 in an 8-bit network, with the accuracy dropping from 95.0\% to 94.0\% and 93.6\%.
+Finally we quantized the first two layers of the network with lower bit-precision, and found that the (8, 8, 16) combination provided a good balance between accuracy and network size, with the accuracy dropping by only 0.3\% while the network size was reduced by 58\%.